sdelatorrep/elixir_beacon/README.md

 7. Nothing to change.

-Do the same changes in /src/test/resources/application-{profile}.properties.
-By default, the database there is called elixir_beacon_testing.
+Do the same changes in **/src/test/resources/application-{profile}.properties**.
+By default, the database there is called *elixir_beacon_testing*.

-If you use a different DB than Postgres, you must add the corresponding library to the /lib folder inside the JAR or add the dependency to the pom.xml so maven can download the library (this will allow you to compile the code if you haven't done this yet).
+If you use a different DB than Postgres, you must add the corresponding library to the **/lib** folder inside the JAR or add the dependency to the pom.xml so maven can download the library (this will allow you to compile the code if you haven't done this yet).

-You can also change the sample requests that appear in the /info endpoint (see below [Using the application](https://github.com/sdelatorrep/elixir_beacon/blob/master/README.md#using-the-application)) by modifying the values in application-{profile}.yml file:
+You can also change the sample requests that appear in the **/info** endpoint (see [Using the application](https://github.com/sdelatorrep/elixir_beacon/blob/master/README.md#using-the-application)) by modifying some values in **application-{profile}.yml** file:
 ```yml
 #sample #1
 querySamples: